Food Delivery Using a Checking Account for Payment

 Potential Risks and Drawbacks

-Although there are many upsides to using a checking account to pay for your food delivery, there are some drawbacks to consider, too.
+Although there are many upsides to using a checking account to pay for your food delivery, there are some drawbacks to consider as well.

-When you’re drawing directly from your bank account — as opposed to putting money on a credit card — you’re at more risk of overdrafting (spending more than you have in your account).
-Doing so can rack up pricy overdraft fees, and it’s possible even if you’re careful.
-Occasionally, for instance, a transaction goes through more than once, which is an error that can be easier to rectify with a credit card.
+When you’re drawing directly from your bank account, instead of charging on a credit card, you’re at more risk of overdrafting (spending more than you have in your account).
+Doing so can rack up costly overdraft fees, even if you’re careful.
+Sometimes, a transaction goes through more than once, which is an error that can be easier to rectify when using a credit card.

 Less Fraud Protection vs Credit Cards

 One good thing about credit cards: They often come with robust fraud protection and easy ways to dispute charges.
-In fact, many credit card issuers will actually stop a charge they feel is suspicious and prevent it from going through until they get confirmation from you that it’s legitimate.
-Checking account payments don’t generally have this technology, so that’s something to consider when you’re linking your account to a food delivery service.
+Many issuers will stop a charge they feel is suspicious until they get confirmation from you that it’s legitimate.
+Checking account payments don’t generally have this technology.

 Difficulty Disputing or Reversing Charges

-As mentioned, no matter the reason for an erroneous or fraudulent charge, it can be more difficult to reverse it when it’s basically cash (as opposed to credit).
-You can check directly with your bank account to learn about their process for such reversals.
+As mentioned, no matter the reason for an erroneous or fraudulent charge, it can be more difficult to reverse because it’s basically cash (as opposed to credit).
+You can check directly with your bank to learn about their process for such reversals.

 Tips for Safe Checking Account Use